We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Zojirushi Home Bakery Mini Bread Maker1 poundSquare1

-In the end, we think a two-pound machine is a versatile choice that lets you bake up loaves big and small; that said, a one-pound capacity machine, like our petite winner from Zojirushi, is great for folks who don't have a ton of storage space but have their hearts set on a bread machine.
+In the end, we think a two-pound machine is a versatile choice that lets you bake up loaves big and small.
+That being said, a one-pound capacity machine, like our petite winner from Zojirushi, is great for folks who don't have a ton of storage space but have their hearts set on a bread machine.

 The Criteria: What to Look for in a Bread Machine

-The best bread makers can mix, knead, proof, and bake great loaves of bread with their default recipes.
+The best bread machines can mix, knead, proof, and bake great loaves of bread with their default recipes.
 They should be easy to use, and their features (like functions that promise different crust shades) should be accurate.
-We preferred rectangular bread pans with dual paddles, which produced well-kneaded, neat-shaped loaves that slice well.
+We preferred rectangular bread pans with dual paddles, which produced well-kneaded, neat loaves that sliced easily.
 When it comes to size, we'd spring for a two-pound capacity machine, but if you're low on storage space, a one-pound machine will do just fine, too.

 Our Favorite Bread Machines

-What we liked: The default white bread this model baked was truly exceptional, with a slightly open crumb that was tender, pillowy, and the ideal shape for a perfect sandwich.
-This machine was the only model with a rectangular loaf pan, which produced loaves that were easy to slice and didn't create oddly shaped sandos.
-What was most notable, however, was how both the white bread and the rye loaf had a slightly more open crumb, which gave the bread a softer, more delicate texture.
+What we liked: The default white bread this model baked was truly exceptional: It had an open crumb that was tender and pillowy, and the loaf was the ideal shape for making a sandwich.
+This machine was the only model with a rectangular loaf pan, which was a boon.
 Because the dough was stretched lengthwise by the dual paddles, it didn't inhibit fermentation during proofing.
 We also appreciated the extra heating element in the lid for a more evenly baked crust (you can choose between three shades: light, medium, and dark), and the added programming settings, like a delay timer.

 What we didn’t like: There’s no getting around it: this machine is big, heavy, and expensive.